WSOP-Style 2025

 Six Prizes, No Cash, Lots of Fun

-I (Cliff Matthews, aka deadhead) will play in the series but will be ineligble for awards.
+I (Cliff Matthews, aka deadhead) played in the series but was ineligible for awards.

-The awards will be for the top three players on the leaderboard by profit and also by win rate at the end of the series.
+The awards were for the top three players on the leaderboard by profit and also by win rate at the end of the series.

-To qualify for an overall win by rate prize, the player will have to have completed at least seven tournaments.
-NOTE: that is seven different tournaments, so if you play in a tournament and re-enter, only the initial entry counts as one of your at-least-seven tournaments.
+To qualify for an overall win by rate prize, the player had to have completed at least seven tournaments.
+NOTE: that was seven different tournaments, so if you played in a tournament and re-entered, only the initial entry counted as one of your at-least-seven tournaments.

 is the total number of entries per player, not the number of distinct